 It’s a bit disappointing that Olympus has stuck with its long-running 16MP sensor, rather than using the newer 20MP version seen in the OM-D E-M1 Mark II and PEN-F models.
 Then again, it still gives a substantial improvement in image quality over a smartphone, so new users are likely to be very pleased with the results anyway.

 Otherwise, the E-PL9 carries on the tradition of Olympus’s fashion-conscious PEN cameras with easy auto-only operation backed up by a good range of manual photographic controls for those who want to get more adventurous later on.
 The Art Filters are a bit of a slow burn on Olympus cameras, steadily getting more and more powerful and offering a really good selection of styles for bloggers, bloggers and life loggers.

-The improvements to the autofocus and image stabilisation, plus the addition of a flash and 4K video, make the E-PL9 a worthwhile step forward.
+The improvements to the autofocus system, plus the addition of a flash and 4K video, make the E-PL9 a worthwhile step forward.
 The price is a bit of a worry, though.
 In the UK, the E-PL9 comes in at £579.99 for the body only and £649.99 with the M.Zuiko Digital ED 14-42mm F3.5-5.6 EZ Pancake lens.
-That’s only a little below the price of the excellent OM-D E-M10 III, which has better controls for keen photographers and a built-in viewfinder.
+That’s only a little below the price of the excellent OM-D E-M10 III (opens in new tab), which has better controls for keen photographers and a built-in viewfinder.

 The E-PL9 is, however, aimed at a different market of Instagramers, influencers and memory keepers.
 It goes on sale from mid-March.

 Olympus E-PL9: Sample images(opens in new tab) (opens in new tab) (opens in new tab)

 Read more: The 10 best mirrorless cameras in 2018 (opens in new tab)